WojciechLamperski/Java-Collections/MAP.md

 They work for any type of data, as long as the data can be ordered - which is possible for almost all values since TreeMap uses a Comparator, you just can't mix the values - like using String and Integer.

 ### ConcurrentHashMap
+##### ⏰ Thread-safe version of HashMap with O(1) average time for most operations.
+It's faster than using a synchronized HashMap or Hashtable in concurrent environments, though slightly slower than HashMap in single-threaded scenarios due to synchronization overhead.

 ConcurrentHashMap is a thread-safe implementation of the ConcurrentMap interface.
 It's used when multiple threads need to access and modify a map without external synchronization (i.e., no need to wrap it with Collections.synchronizedMap()).